-Colleen Rose of the Washington, D.C. area is a military caregiver for her husband, John, an active duty Marine.
+Colleen Rose of the Washington, D.C. area is a military caregiver for her husband, John, who recently retired from the Marine Corps.
 One of her biggest challenges was being a caregiver while also battling stage 2 breast cancer.

 John deployed to Iraq in 2005.
 During his second tour in Afghanistan in 2010 and just 11 months after their wedding, John was wounded by an improvised explosive device (IED) blast.
 He sustained vision loss in his left eye, lost all his teeth on one side, suffered burns on his body and face, and extensive fractures.